hanggrian/reveallayout/README.md

 #####Styling

-To animate the ActionBar, define put toolbar view in your layout, then apply this styling
+To animate the ActionBar, put toolbar view in your layout, then apply this styling

 ```xml
 <style name="MyTheme" parent="Theme.AppCompat.Light.NoActionBar">